swaminator/docs-v2-content/getting-started/content/start-rn/auth.md

 ##  Adding Authentication with AWS Amplify and React Native

-__This guide will show you how to add Authentication to a React Native app with AWS Amplify__
+__This guide will show you how to add Authentication to a React Native app with AWS Amplify.__

 Now that you've created and configured a React Native project and initialized a new React Native app, you can add a feature.
 The first feature you will add is authentication.